The Goats

 The Boer Goat

-The first full-blood Boers were brought into the United States in 1993.
-Since that time a tremendous amount of interest in breeding Boer and Boer influence goats has exploded in the United States.
-The South Africans carefully selected and bred goats to produce the traditional Boer goat which a goat with a white body and a red head.
-There are also grade Boer goats that may be solid reds or white, or paints or dapples.
-While most of these can be registered with the Boer breed associations in the USA, in South Africa only the traditionals can be registered.
+The first full-blood Boers were brought to the United States in 1993.
+Interest in breeding Boer and Boer influence goats exploded in the U.S., and these goats brought high prices.
 Docile, high fertility and a fast growth rate are some of the traits that set the Boer goat apart in the purebred and commercial segments of the American meat goat industry.
 Mature Does can weigh between 190- 230 lb and mature Boer bucks can weigh between 200 – 340 lb.

 2010 was a Great Year for our Program and a long time goal was achieved.